flutter/website/setup.md

       Download brew at http://brew.sh/.
    ```

-   The first time you run the `flutter` command, it downloads its dependencies and compiles
+   The first time you run the `flutter` command, it downloads its own dependencies and compiles
 itself.
 Subsequent runs should be much faster.

 The following sections describe how to perform these tasks and finish the setup process.
 You'll see in `flutter doctor` output that if you choose to use an IDE, plugins
 are availabile for IntelliJ IDEA.
 See [IntelliJ Setup](/intellij-setup/)
 for the steps to install the Flutter and Dart plugins.

 Once you have installed any missing dependencies, run the `flutter doctor` command again to
 verify that you’ve set everything up correctly.